Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress23/02/2024

-An investigation by a British newspaper found that many Vietnamese people apply for student visas to Malta, only to become victims of complex human trafficking rings into Europe.
+An investigation by a British newspaper found that many Vietnamese people applied for student visas to Malta, only to become victims of complex human trafficking rings into Europe.

 Malta study abroad advertisement from the agency where the young man used the service.
-Screenshot from ITV News
+ITV News screenshot

 Malta study abroad advertisement from the agency where the young man used the service.
 Photo: ITV News

-This person said he had to borrow $16,000 to pay an agent in Vietnam to get a legal student visa to Malta.
+This person said he had to borrow 16,000 USD to pay to an agent in Vietnam to get a legal student visa to Malta.
 He and hundreds of others in Malta seem to have the same purpose when coming to the island: to go to other European countries such as Germany and the UK to find work.

 He said he had to mortgage his property and land to borrow money to pay the agent, with the assurance that he would pay off all the debt after only a few years of working in the UK.

-The agency advertises online its services for Malta student visas.
-The process is legal, but it would be illegal if it were used to trick visa applicants into traveling to European countries.
+The agent advertised online that it was offering a Malta student visa.
+The process was legal, but it would be illegal if it was used to trick applicants into traveling to European countries.

 In the past two years, Malta has issued visas to 265 Vietnamese people to study at MCAST, a local college.
 Of these, only two have returned home, the remaining 263 have “disappeared”.